nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/learning-with-examples/how-to-publish-a-news-feature-in-workspaces.md

 {{! excerpt}}

-This how-to explains how to add a small "News" feature to your Nuxeo Platform for enabling News content publishing at workspace level, using only Nuxeo Studio.
+This how-to explains how to add a small "News" feature to your Nuxeo Platform for enabling News content publishing at workspace level, using Studio Modeler and Studio Designer.

 {{! /excerpt}}